Once upon a time, in a

 The baby dragon made high-pitched meowing noises in Odysseus' arms as the new crew of five scrambled towards the Treehouse.
 Pirates and royal guards charged, screaming at the top of their lungs.
 Gwen blindly threw red bolts of energy out of her hands at the ground behind her until finally they threw themselves through the door of the Treehouse and shut it behind them.

 Gwen took her seat and started up the ship.

 "Right then," said Emily to Odysseus.
 "Care to explain who Captain Deathbeard is?"

 Gwen grinned and pulled the main lever on the console.
-The sudden hum of the engines drowned out the sound of the angry renegades and noblemen banging on the door.
+The hum of the engines drowned out the renegades and noblemen banging on the door.

-The starship slowly lifted up vertically, pushing clouds of dust into the angry mobs' faces.
+The starship slowly lifted into the air, pushing clouds of dust into the angry mobs' faces.

-Captain Deathbeard and Queen Meidon stood angrily shaking their laser hook and royal sceptre, cursing the sky as the Treehouse reoriented itself in the air, charged up its engines, and blasted off into space.
+Captain Deathbeard and Queen Meidon shook their laser hook and royal sceptre, cursing the sky as the Treehouse reoriented itself in the air, charged up its engines, and blasted off into space.

 The adventures of Captain Gwen Lambert and her crew will

 Episode 2: Dark Side of the Moon